paul-heyse/kgfoundry/codeintel_rev/io/ENRICHED/modules/faiss_manager.md

 ## Docstring

 ```
-FAISS manager for GPU-accelerated vector search.
+FAISS manager for CPU vector search.

-Manages adaptive FAISS indexes (Flat, IVFFlat, or IVF-PQ) with cuVS acceleration,
+Manages adaptive FAISS indexes (Flat, IVFFlat, or IVF-PQ) with CPU persistence.
-CPU persistence, and GPU cloning.
 Index type is automatically selected based on
 corpus size for optimal performance.
 ```

 ## Imports

 - from **__future__** import annotations
-- from **(absolute)** import importlib
 - from **(absolute)** import json
 - from **(absolute)** import math
 - from **collections.abc** import Callable, Mapping, Sequence
+- from **contextlib** import suppress
 - from **dataclasses** import dataclass
 - from **datetime** import UTC, datetime
 - from **numbers** import Integral, Real